PhantomOffKanagawa/MySQL-Node-Social-Media/README.md

 # Node.js & MySQL Social Media Project

-A basic social media platform held on a local MySQL database with an Express frontend managed by Node.js
+A basic social media platform held on a local MySQL database with an React.js frontend managed by Node.js

 ## Environment Variables